 Initially, the Clark County coroner ruled Susan’s death as a suicide due to a combination of ethylene glycol poisoning (the main ingredient of antifreeze) and oxycodone intoxication.
 Gregory told authorities that his wife was mildly depressed, and he also claimed that there was a history of suicide threats and emotional disturbances in their long marriage.
 They had even separated for a few months in 2013, which is when Susan went through counseling.

 The case was reopened when the Henderson Police Department gained new information that pointed to it being a homicide.
-They worked with the Clark County Coroner’s Office and the Clark County District Attorney’s Office to build a case against the person they suspected for the crime.
+They worked with the Clark County Coroner’s Office and the Clark County District Attorney’s Office to build a case against the person they suspected of the crime.
 Susan’s cause of death had been changed to undetermined.
+It was only in 2017 that it became evident she’d been killed via antifreeze poisoning.

 Authorities eventually found that the evidence pointed to none other than Susan’s husband, Dr. Gregory Dennis.
 In fact, her parents even hired a retired FBI agent to follow the psychologist.
 They pursued the legal option as well.
 Dennis’ lawyer said, “Dan and Avis, unable to accept the fact that Susan committed suicide, initiated this civil case.
 It has become clear that the purpose behind this civil case is to develop evidence that in the Winters’ mind would give rise to a criminal charge being lodged against Gregory Brent Dennis.”

-Dennis was arrested at a traffic stop near his house and was charged with open murder with a deadly weapon.
-Authorities noted that the motive was financial in nature, as Dennis allegedly had a cocaine and prescription drug addiction.
-Plus, he gained roughly $2 million from his wife’s death.
+Dennis was arrested at a traffic stop near his house on February 2, 2017, only to officially be indicted of murdering his wife with a deadly weapon around eight months later.
+Authorities noted the motive was financial in nature, especially as he was set to and did gain $2 million from Susan’s demise and allegedly had a cocaine and prescription drug addiction.
 Attorney Anthony Sgro, who represented the Winters family, stated that Susan had also learned about this addiction, and she confronted him about this two days before her death.
 Therefore, Dennis’ career was potentially heading down the drain.

 Computer and cell phone records showed that Dennis was not in his house asleep, as he had claimed to be that night.
 Danny said, “He watched her die for 24 hours and never lifted a hand to help her.”
 On the night of the murder, Dennis had texted convicted drug dealer Jeff Crosby, who operated out of the Orleans Hotel.
 Cell phone records also placed the husband there.
-Although Dennis has always maintained his innocence, he was indicted by a grand jury in October 2017.
+Although Dennis initially maintained his innocence, he eventually pleaded guilty to the lesser charges of voluntary manslaughter as well as using a fatal mix of painkillers and antifreeze to poison his wife.
+This was on April 29, 2022, following years-long delays owing to the COVID-19 pandemic, as a result of which he was sentenced to 36 to 120 months in prison.